Read Our Review

-This is a strong plastic ramp that is lightweight (11 pounds, 5kg).
+A lightweight dog car ramp (11 pounds, 5kg).
 It has a bi-fold design and a ridged anti-slip surface (easi-walk) to help your dog feel secure using it.
 The Doghealth ramp has a lip at one end to hook over the lip of your car boot.
 It will hold dogs up to 90kg (200 pounds) according to the manufacturer.
 Measurements are as follows – unfolded 40cm wide x 155cm long x 19cm thick, folded 40cm wide x 79cm long x 19cm thick.

 Popamazing Folding Pet Steps.

 The Popamazing folding steps are a 2-in-1 design and you can use it as a ramp or stairs, whichever suits you and your dog best.
 Suitable for small to medium sized dogs.
 Sturdy wood construction and a strong metal frame to support the stair steps.
 Screws on the side are used to secure the stairs in place.
 Can be folded down for easy storage and transportation.
 A comfortable, velvet anti-slip surface.
 Suitable for dogs up to 36kg (80 pounds).
 Weighs 6kg (13 pounds).
 Measurements are as follows – Ramp is 44cm wide x 70cm long.
 Stairs are 40cm wide x 23cm deep.

 Easipet Dog/Pet Foldable Access Steps.